cloudnative-pg/plugin-barman-cloud/web/docs/resource-name-migration.md

 The `metrics-reader` role is particularly dangerous to delete blindly.
 Many monitoring systems use this exact name.
 Only delete it if:
 1. You've verified it ONLY grants access to `/metrics`
 2. No other rolebindings reference it (checked with the jq command above)
-3. You're certain it was created by the barman plugin
+3. You're certain it was created by the Barman Cloud plugin

 If you're unsure, it's safer to leave it and let the new `barman-plugin-metrics-reader` role coexist with it.
 :::